All you need to know about the work being done at St Andrew's Primary School

-WORK has started on a new three-storey building at a Newport primary school after an old junior block was levelled last summer.
+WORK is almost ready to begin on a new three-storey building at a Newport primary school after an old junior block was levelled last summer.

 "Significant structural issues" found in the building at St Andrew's Primary in Milner Street in spring 2021 forced more than 200 children to take classes at Newport Live’s Connect Centre in Pill, while the school’s year six pupils were relocated to Lliswerry High School.